graygnuorg/pound/README.md

   End
   ```

   in configuration file to achieve this effect.
-The value indicates what
+The meaning of `TTL` is
-  period of inactivity is allowed before the session is discarded.
+  as discussed above.

   This type is a special case of the `Type Header`, described below.